|UM SPH Home > Academic Departments & Programs > Degrees Offered|

 This is a general overview of degrees offered; more information can be found on the prospective students and departmental websites.

-UM SPH offers master's degree programs in conjunction with the following UM schools and colleges.
-If you are interested in applying for a joint-degree program, you need to apply to both programs separately.
+U-M SPH offers dual master's degree programs in conjunction with the following U-M schools and colleges.
+If you are interested in applying for a dual-degree program, you need to apply to both programs separately.

 The M.P.H. is the basic professional degree that

 is required by statute for public health professionals working in many areas and it is the oldest degree specifically

 identified with public health education.
 Generally, the M.P.H. curriculum